Today, we’re going to look at one of the stalwarts of the four-person tent market—the Kelty Grand Mesa 4.

 What’s the definition of a four-person tent?
 The left-brained people among you may believe that it’s a tent designed for four people to sleep in.

-If that’s the case, you obviously don’t work for a tent manufacturer, many of whom assume (erroneously) that they’re designing tents for slim, five-foot-five campers who are happy to bunk in head to toe and aren’t fussed about personal space.
+If that’s the case, you obviously don’t work for a tent manufacturer, many of whom assume that they’re designing tents for slim, five-foot-five campers who are happy to sleep head to toe.

 To complicate things further, one manufacturer’s three-person tent may be smaller than another manufacturer’s two-person tent.